 Sometimes warm compresses can give great comfort to aching joints.
 Soak a cloth in a decoction of prickly ash, celery seed, and rosemary.
 Apply as needed to the painful area.

 Stimulating liver function can help reduce the symptoms of arthritis.
 Burdock and dandelion tea are excellent for this purpose.
-Boil 1 tablespoon of dandelion root with 1 tablespoon of dried burdock root in four cups of water for 10 minutes.
+Boil 1 tablespoon of dandelion root with 1 tablespoon of dried burdock root in two cups of water for 5 minutes.
+Gently simmer for 5 more minutes.
 Strain and sip throughout the day.
 Honey may be added for taste.

 Light exercise can really help arthritis.
 Swimming is an excellent way to loosen up, restore range of motion, and improve joint health.